uvdsl/actionTokenOraclePattern/README.md

 After verification, the oracle responds to the Smart Contract with the result, thereby allowing the desired action to be executed.
 (Of course, you can modify the setup of the oracle(s) and their reputation, voting, etc. as needed for your use-case.)

-_Note:_ The `AuthOracle.sol` is not an Oracle.
+_Note:_ The `AuthNotary.sol` is not an Oracle.
 It is a Smart Contract to interact with Oracles which live off-chain.

 The Action Token Oracle Pattern has four components:
 - the __Agent__ that wants to execute a Smart Contract function.
 - the __ActionContract__, i.e. the Smart Contract where the function is implemented.
-- the __AuthOracle__ contract, i.e. the Smart Contract that interacts with Oracles.
+- the __AuthNotary__ contract, i.e. the Smart Contract that interacts with Oracles.
 - the __Oracle(s)__ that verify authorization, i.e. credentials, off-chain.

 The basic idea of this pattern is the following, illustrated in Figure 1: